opentx/opentx.github.io/README.md

 ## Site Structure
 The site consists of pages in the root folder and posts in the _posts folder.
 The rest of the site is include files and will only need to be changed to alter the appearance and function, not to add content.
-All pages with a YAML heading are automatically included in the menu of the site.
+Pages on a the top level that has a YAML heading and a group property looking like this: "group: Navigation" are automatically included in the menu of the site.
 The normal way of adding content is to add new posts, rather than editing existing pages.

 ## Adding a Post